Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Introduction

 QAOA is an alternative to Quantum Annealing designed for the quantum gate-based model~\cite{farhi2014quantum}.
-The algorithm is inspired by the trotterizaton of the adiabatic evolution, but goes beyond that by adjusting the evolution time of the alternatingly applied mixer and Ising Hamiltonians.
+The algorithm is inspired by the trotterizaton of the adiabatic evolution but goes beyond that by adjusting the evolution time of the alternatingly applied mixer and cost Hamiltonians.
 Since the trotterized adiabatic evolution is a special case of this scheme, one can guarantee that the ground state is reachable for sufficiently many alternating evolution steps.
 Recent results using 289-qubit quantum hardware showed an improvement of QAOA over simulated annealing~\cite{ebadi2022quantum}.
-Since sampling from the QAOA's quantum circuit has been proven to be computationally hard for classical computers~\cite{farhi2016quantum} and universal~\cite{lloyd2018quantum,morales2020universality}, the scheme is also a candidate for near-term quantum computational advantage experiments.
+Further experimental results on QAOA are demonstrated in~\cite{PhysRevX.13.041052,shaydulin2023evidence}.
+Since sampling from the QAOA's quantum circuit has been proven to be computationally hard for classical computers~\cite{farhi2016quantum}, the scheme is also a candidate for near-term quantum computational advantage experiments.
+Finally, Boulebnane and Montanaro recently obtained analytical bounds on the average success probability of QAOA for $K$-SAT problems and showed that it has a potential for quantum speed-up~\cite{boulebnane2022solving}.

-To harness the above algorithms, the original optimization problem is transformed into a Quadratic Unconstrained Binary Optimization problem (QUBO)~\cite{lucas2014ising}, or more generally to a Higher-Order Binary Optimization (HOBO) formulation~\cite{glos2020space}.
-Then, the binary model is transformed into the Ising model by replacing each bit variable $b_i$ with a spin variable $s_i$ by the substitution $b_i=\frac{1-s_i}{2}$.
-For quantum annealers, spin-spin interactions are implemented through a magnetic field, and for QAOA, it is implemented through gates generated by $ZZ$ terms.

-The Travelling Salesman Problem (TSP) is among the most popular paradigmatic problems considered in quantum optimization~\cite{lucas2014ising, glos2020space, bartschi2020grover, wang2020x, salehi2022unconstrained}.
-Given $n$ cities and the local costs associated with traveling between each pair of cities, the goal is to find the closed route with the minimum cost, passing through all cities exactly once.
-A particular instance of this problem can be uniquely defined by a cost matrix providing the local costs.
-Since such a matrix has $\sim n^2$ degrees of freedom, to `embed' this cost matrix into a quantum circuit, one needs at least $\order{n^2}$ number of gates.
-However, current schemes based on QUBO or HOBO formulations require $\order{n^3}$ gates~\cite{lucas2014ising, glos2020space, bartschi2020grover, wang2020x, salehi2022unconstrained}, implying that the optimal circuit design limit has not been reached so far.
-In fact, we will show that there are fundamental reasons why going below $\order{n^3}$ gates is not possible under some circumstances.